Bianca Montgomery and Maggie Stone: Departure and return

 In early 2007, the series decided to bring the couple back.
 Viewers watched as Bianca relayed news that Maggie cheated on her while in Paris.
 Bianca fled back to Pine Valley, and Maggie soon followed to plead for her forgiveness.
 Viewers felt that it was out of character for Maggie to cheat on Bianca.
 Hendrickson was also upset about the storyline.
 Soap Opera Weekly magazine's January 23, 2007, issue quoted Hendrickson as saying that she found out about Maggie cheating on Bianca by watching the show (since her character had not returned to Pine Valley at the time).
 "I was screaming and yelling at the TV.
 I was very upset.
 It was a huge shock to me," she relayed.
 Although, there was something Hendrickson was pleased about with the storyline of Maggie returning to chase after Bianca — Maggie's sexuality.
 It was apparent that Maggie had come to terms with being a lesbian.
 While upset that Maggie cheated on Bianca, Hendrickson was content that Maggie cheated on Bianca with a woman, confessing that she had always felt that Maggie was leaning more toward the women than the men; she relayed her happiness about the writers having made a decision about Maggie's sexuality.
 Soaps In Depth also sought to clear up Maggie's sexual orientation when they cited her as a lesbian while recapping her history the week of her return.

 Maggie being complete in her sexuality with Bianca was something viewers had wanted for years; it was tainted with the cheating storyline.
 Unlike Hendrickson, Riegel found the news of Maggie's betrayal refreshing: "It's so funny how the fans are all up in arms like, 'Maggie would never cheat!'
 When they told me Maggie was cheating, I went like, 'Woo hoo!' because an actor wants interesting stuff to play."
 Riegel approached the matter in humor and seriousness: "Oh yeah, Maggie's a slutty lesbian!"
 Riegel laughed, adding that "because Bianca has now lost this love, she's looking to reinvent herself and looking for answers".

 Another element agitating the audience during and after Maggie's return was Bianca's romantic attraction to transgender Zarf/Zoe.
 Zarf/Zoe was still of the male form, and viewers felt that it was an "underhanded" way for the show to romantically pair Bianca with a "man" while getting around the reality of Zarf/Zoe's anatomy.

 On January 15th, Maggie, Bianca’s not-so-ex ex, comes back to Pine Valley.
 And there was Bianca on New Year's Eve, after she fled from Zarf/Zoe, with old pal Leslie (really, the writers actually named the only other lesbian Leslie), who is clearly still ready to take a tumble with Bianca.
 So there are some actual lesbian lesbians available for Binx.
-Zarf/Zoe can develop her transgendered lesbian self with someone else, post surgery and hormones.
+Zarf/Zoe can develop her transgendered [sic] lesbian self with someone else, post surgery and hormones.